CommanderBubble/Input-Validator/README.md

 Input-Validator

+NOTE: Currently this header uses windows specific calls to the console, and will ONLY run on windows it should be relatively easy to port to linux, feel free to do so and submit a pull request, as i do not have a linux distro to test with currently.

 Input-Validator is a simple collection of routines that can be used to get user input from the console in a relatively safe manner.

 As this is a very simple set of functions, usage is simple: include the header file in your project. no library is provided as it is overkill for these functions at this time.